 Knowing we will sail past 1.5C, we must focus on bringing temperatures back towards 1.5C.
 Because if we don’t act now with urgency, speed and scale to accelerate mitigation, we will lose the possibility of coming back to 1.5C or below.

 We also need to pour efforts into raising finance and building resilient cities.
 And at the centre of all of this is the protection of nature.
-Nature-based Solutions are critical to bringing temperatures down.
+Nature-based Solutions are critical to bringing temperatures down and to adapt.
 A healthy ecosystem can give us services for adaptation and mitigation.
 But if an ecosystem is sick, it cannot – so it’s a two-way relationship.
 The window of opportunity is closing fast.
 If nature is not urgently restored and protected, it will not be able to give us the services which permit us to live in a net zero and resilient world.

-But there are signs of hope.
+There are signs of hope.
 I’m encouraged by climate action being taken in many countries and by thousands of non-state actors.
 There are policies, regulations and market instruments that are proving effective.
 But to do what is required, we now need to see these scaled up and applied more widely and equitably.

 With the campaign Race to Resilience, we are helping to accelerate adaption.
 Our message: making 4 billion people more resilient by 2030 underlines the scale of the problem, the challenge, and the urgency that’s required.
 We are making significant progress!